Mishima-syk/psikit/README.md

     mol = Chem.MolFromSmiles("c1ccccc1")
     benz = psikit.geometry(mol)

-# or psikit as util library?
+# or psikit as a set of util functions library?

     import psi4
     from psikit import mol2xyz